Connect with us

 The roofing tiles that are made using Korean technology and Italian raw materials are said to be more durable than traditional galvanised steel and lighter than clay tiles.

-Locally manufactured tiles are cheaper, readily available and easily distributed countrywide, giving the manufacturers competitive edge over importers.
+Locally manufactured tiles are cheaper, readily available and easily distributed countrywide, giving the manufacturers a competitive edge over importers.

 Jane Mwangasha is a gifted reporter with a degree in Journalism from the University of Nairobi.
 Her passion for covering the latest in construction news is backed by years of experience in the industry.